Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-2-Groups/README.md

 ### Support in ASP.NET Core middleware libraries

-The asp.net middleware supports roles populated from claims by specifying the claim in the `RoleClaimType` property of `TokenValidationParameters`.
+The ASP.NET middleware supports roles populated from claims by specifying the claim in the `RoleClaimType` property of `TokenValidationParameters`.
-Since the `groups` claim contains the object ids of the security groups than actual names by default, you'd use the group id's instead of group names.
+Since the `groups` claim contains the object IDs of the security groups than actual names by default, you'd use the group ID's instead of group names.
 See [Role-based authorization in ASP.NET Core](https://docs.microsoft.com/aspnet/core/security/authorization/roles) for more info.

 ```CSharp
 // Startup.cs